-In March 2004, Coffeyville Resources Refining & Marketing, LLC ("CRRM") and Coffeyville Resources Terminal, LLC ("CRT") entered into a Consent Decree (the "Consent Decree") with the U.S. Environmental Protection Agency (the "EPA") and the Kansas Department of Health and Environment (the "KDHE") to resolve air compliance concerns raised by the EPA and KDHE related to Farmland's prior ownership and operation of our refinery and Phillipsburg terminal facilities.
-Under the Consent Decree, CRRM agreed to install controls to reduce emissions of sulfur dioxide ("SO2"), nitrogen oxides ("NOx"), and particulate matter ("PM") from its FCCU by January 1, 2011.
+In March 2004, Coffeyville Resources Refining & Marketing, LLC ("CRRM") and Coffeyville Resources Terminal, LLC ("CRT") entered into a Consent Decree (the "Consent Decree") with the U.S. Environmental Protection Agency (the "EPA") and the Kanasa Department of Health and Environment (the "KDHE") to resolve air compliance concerns raised by the EPA and KDHE related to Farmland's prior ownership and operation of our refinery and Phillipsburg terminal facilities.
+Under the Consent Decree, CRRM agreed to install controls to reduce emissions of sulfur dioxide ("SO2"), nitrogen oxides ("NO4"), and particulate matter ("PM") from its FCCU by January 1, 2011.
 In addition, pursuant to the Consent Decree, CRRM and CRT assumed certain cleanup obligations at the Coffeyville refinery and the Phillipsburg terminal facilities.
 The cost of complying with the Consent Decree is expected to be approximately \$54 million, of which approximately \$44 million is expected to be capital expenditures which does not include the cleanup obligations for historic contamination at the site that are being addressed pursuant to administrative orders issued under the Resource Conservation and Recovery Act ("RCRA"), and described in "Impacts of Past Manufacturing."
-As a result of our agreement to install certain controls and implement certain operational changes, the EPA and KDHE agreed not to impose civil penalties, and provided a release from liability for Farmland's alleged noncompliance with the issues addressed by the Consent Decree.
+As a result of our agreement to install centrain controls and implement certain operational changes, the EPA and KDHE agreed not to impose civil penalties, and provided a release from liability for Farmland's alleged noncompliance with the issues addressed by the Consent Decree.
 To date, CRRM and CRT have materially complied with the Consent Decree.
 On June 30, 2009, CRRM submitted a force majeure notice to the EPA and KDHE in which CRRM indicated that it may be unable to meet the Consent Decree's January 1, 2011 deadline related to the installation of controls on the FCCU because of delays caused by the June/July 2007 flood described below in "2007 Flood and Crude Oil Discharge."
-In February 2010, CRRM and the EPA reached an agreement in principle to a 15-month extension of the January 1, 2011 deadline to install controls that is awaiting final approval by the government before filing as a material modification to the existing Consent Decree.
-Pursuant to this agreement, CRRM will offset any incremental emissions resulting from the delay by providing additional controls to existing emission sources over a set timeframe.
+In February 2010, CRRM and the EPA reached an agreement in principle to a 15-month extension of the Janu from the delay by providing additional controls to existing emission sources over a set timeframe.
 Final approval of the agreement is subject to additional review by other government agencies.

 Over the course of the last decade, the EPA has embarked on a national Petroleum Refining Initiative alleging industry-wide noncompliance with four "marquee" issues under the Clean Air Act: New Source Review, Flaring, Leak Detection and Repair, and Benzene Waste Operations NESHAP.
 The Petroleum Refining Initiative has resulted in most refiners entering into consent decrees imposing civil penalties and requiring substantial expenditures for pollution control and enhanced operating procedures.
 The EPA has indicated that it will seek to have all refiners enter into "global settlements" pertaining to all "marquee" issues.
 Our current Consent Decree covers some, but not all, of the "marquee" issues.
 We have had preliminary discussions with EPA Region 7 under the Petroleum Refining Initiative.
 To date, the EPA has not made any specific claims or findings against us and we have not determined whether we will ultimately enter into a "global settlement" agreement with the EPA.
-We believe that if we were to enter into a global settlement we would be required to pay a civil penalty, but our incremental capital exposure would be limited primarily to the retrofit and replacement of heaters and boilers over a five to seven year timeframe.
+We believe that if we were to enter into a global settlement to pay a civil penalty, but our incremental capital exposure would be limited primarily to the retrofit and replacement of heaters and boilers over a five to seven year timeframe.